PSR794/py2048/README.md

 # py2048
 >## THE 2048 GAME
-* The code contains the programs for the game '2048'.
+* The code contains the programs for the game '2048' in Python.
-* Python is used for programming.

 >### GAME RULES
 * It starts with a grid having, a '2' anywhere on the grid.